Total and Free Insulin (Blood)

 Test results may vary depending on your age, gender, health history, and other things.

 Your test results may be different depending on the lab used.
 They may not mean you

 have a problem.
 Ask your healthcare provider what your test results mean for you.

 Results are given in microunits per milliliter (mcU/mL).
 A normal measurement of free

 insulin is less than 17 mcU/mL.
-You may have a false-low result if you have a medical
+You may have a false-low result if you have a health

 problem that's damaging red blood cells.